AdobeDocs/experience-manager-64.en/help/sites-administering/dtm.md

   </tr>
   <tr>
    <td>Enable<a name="polling"></a> Polling Importer</td>
    <td><p>(Optional) Select to periodically download and install the Dynamic Tag Management library to ensure you are using an updated version.
-When selected, Dynamic Tag Mangement does not send HTTP POST requests to the Deploy Hook URL.</p> <p>AEM automatically configures the Deploy Hook URL property of the Library Download properties for the Dynamic Tag Management web property.
+When selected, Dynamic Tag Management does not send HTTP POST requests to the Deploy Hook URL.</p> <p>AEM automatically configures the Deploy Hook URL property of the Library Download properties for the Dynamic Tag Management web property.
 When selected, the property is configured with no value.
-When not selected, the property is confgured with the URL of your Dynanic Tag Management configuration.</p> <p>Enable polling importer when the Dynamic Tag Management deploy hook cannot connect to AEM, for example when AEM is behind a firewall.</p> </td>
+When not selected, the property is configured with the URL of your Dynamic Tag Management configuration.</p> <p>Enable polling importer when the Dynamic Tag Management deploy hook cannot connect to AEM, for example when AEM is behind a firewall.</p> </td>
   </tr>
   <tr>
    <td>Schedule Expression</td>